French energy giant Total stops payments on Myanmar pipeline

 French energy giant Total stops payments on Myanmar pipelineNew

-BANGKOK (AP) — The French energy company Total SA says its shareholders have voted to suspend distributions of cash to stakeholders in the joint venture company running a gas pipeline in Myanmar.
+BANGKOK (AP) — The French energy company Total SA says its shareholders have voted to suspend payments of dividends to stakeholders in the joint venture company running a gas pipeline in Myanmar.
 Pressure has been growing on companies with investments or operations linked to the Myanmar military to suspend any financial support following a Feb.
 1 coup.
 Total said in a statement issued Wednesday that shareholders of the Moattama Gas Transportation Co., which operates the Yadana pipeline, made the decision at a meeting held on May 12.
-It said the decision was taken in light of the unstable context in Myanmar.
-Total is still operating the pipeline, however, keeping the supply of gas steady so as to not disrupt the electricity supply in Myanmar and Thailand.
+Total said it is still operating the pipeline, however, keeping the supply of gas steady so as to not disrupt the electricity supply in Myanmar and Thailand.